-What happens if a manuscript that has been published as a discussion paper in CPD is not accepted for publication as a final paper in CP?
-Can the manuscript be withdrawn from CPD?
+What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in CP?
+Can the preprint be removed?

-Nevertheless, we are aware that the publication of a paper in CPD and subsequent non-acceptance into CP can be inconvenient for authors.
+Nevertheless, we are aware that the appearance of a manuscript as preprint and subsequent non-acceptance for CP can be inconvenient for authors.
 In such cases, the authors have the following options to proceed: